Brianland

 Serial Neil Simon director Gene Saks said, “Casting is the most important thing of all.”
 Robert Zemeckis said, “Good directing is good writing and good casting.”
 Manchurian Candidate director John Frankenheimer put it, “Casting is 65% of directing.”
 The great John Huston put it at 50: “Half of directing is casting the right actors.”
 Robert Altman told Charlie Rose, “By the time I’ve finished casting a project about 90% of my creative work is finished.”
 A filmmaker could have a $100 million budget and beautiful cinematography and pinpoint editing and eye-candy costumes and jaw-dropping sets . . . but if the casting is off, none of that matters.
 Equally, if a film is low budget and everything about it is cheap, if there’s perfectly cast performances at the center of it, the viewer will look past everything else and into the souls of the believable characters.

 And another thing — location shooting.
 That’s something else that can make up for a flawed script or other weaknesses in a film — authentic locations — from landscapes to streetscapes to interiors.
-Prominent location practitioner Woody Allen once said something to the effect of, “All the work I put into my movies — and all people are going to value a hundred years from now is what’s going on in the background of my shots.”
+Prominent location practitioner Woody Allen once said something to the effect of, “All the work I put into my movies — and all people are going to value a hundred years from now is what’s going on in the background of my shots.” 😄

-Besides Woody, some other great exponents of location shooting I’ve noticed include John Huston, Altman, Kazan, Bogdanovich, Richard Brooks, Milos Foreman, Paul Mazursky, Gene Saks & Walter SallesAnthony Minghella shot The Talented Mr. Ripley entirely on locations in Italy.
+Besides Woody, some other great exponents of location shooting I’ve noticed include John Huston, Altman, Kazan, Bogdanovich, Richard Brooks, Milos Foreman, Paul Mazursky, Gene Saks and Walter SallesAnthony Minghella shot The Talented Mr. Ripley entirely on locations in Italy.
 And so did John Huston for his BizarroWorld noir send-up Beat The DevilThe Naked City movie was famously shot entirely on locations in New York City (in 1948), much of it without permits or the “extras” knowing they were being filmed.
 Route 66 was a TV series famous for filming in different locations around the country in every episode (from 1960–64).
 Hitchcock was convincing doing some shooting on location, then switching to a set once the audience had bought in, like the Mount Rushmore climax in North by Northwest.

-Another real-world inclusion in films I’ve come to love is diegetic music — music that is heard by the characters as well as the viewing audience — could be the radio, a jukebox, a record player, a musician or band playing in the room or such.
+Another real-world inclusion in films I’ve come to love is diegetic music — music that’s heard by the characters as well as the viewing audience — could be the radio, a jukebox, a record player, a musician or band playing in the room or such.
 Some films, like The Defiant Ones, The Last Picture Show and Two-Lane Blacktop, have nothing but diegetic music.
 Many films use it once or twice, but most have a score and/or inserted existing songs to help power a scene or propel the narrative.
+David O. Russell said, “The holy trifecta of directing and filmmaking is character emotion, camera movement and music.”
 Once you get hip to diegetic music, it’s cool to dig how the characters are rockin the same music you are.

 I could go on, but people don’t like to read long pieces anymore. 🙂